Philanthropy & Tikkun Olam

 The stronger angle is the bus itself.

-The Maker Bus embodied a particular kind of Jewish giving that feels very contemporary: diaspora money used not only to relieve distress, but to widen capability.
-The wager was that poor or peripheral children should not be locked out of the technologies that shape the future just because the future tends to arrive first in wealthier places.
+The Maker Bus embodied a particular kind of Jewish giving that feels very contemporary: diaspora money used to widen capability.
+The wager was that poor or peripheral children should not be locked out of the technologies that shape the future because the future tends to arrive first in wealthier places.

 That is a better story than "young donor gives away gifts."
 It is about how educational imagination travels, and about the way American Jewish philanthropy often expresses attachment to Israel through opportunity-building rather than symbolism alone.